Click Register Now

 - Temporary food facilities operated by non-profit organizations

-– Daycare operations which prepare and/or serve snacks only
+- Daycare operations that prepare and/or serve snacks only

 - Food facilities that sell only pre-packaged food items

-– Food facilities with limited preparation of food which is not potentially hazardous
+- Food facilities with limited preparation of food that is not potentially hazardous

 - Food facilities that prepare and serve USDA meat and poultry products containing 120 PPM nitrite and 3.5% brine concentration, for example, hotdogs.